 Creating Change is a strategic planning document that synthesizes qualitative research undertaken at the Parkdale Activity-Recreation Centre co-written by Tyde Irma Cambridge, Peter G. Martin, Bernice Sampson, John Hovannisyan, Omid Zareian, Bernadette Timson and Hume Cronyn.
-Guided by a group of community stakeholders, this research investigated the relationship between gentrification, colonial violence, white supremacy and social work.
+Guided by a group of community stakeholders, this research investigated the relationship between gentrification, colonial violence, white supremacy, and social work.

 For more information, or access to paywalled publications, get in touch.